 - You are not subject to Arizona income tax on your military pay. - You must report any other income you earn in Arizona.
 Use Form 140NR, Nonresident Personal Income Tax Return, to report this income.

 To find out more, see our brochure, Pub 704, Taxpayers in the Military.
-To see this brochure, visit our web site at www.azdor.gov and click on Publications.

 Residency Status